axtend/axtend/README.md

 - _AllychainUpgrade_: A helper to perform runtime upgrades on allychains
 - _AllychainInfo_: A place to store allychain-relevant constants like allychain id

 The following pallets are stored in `pallets/`.
-They are designed for Moonbeam's specific requirements:
+They are designed for Axtend's specific requirements:

-- _Ethereum Chain Id_: A place to store the chain id for each Moonbeam network
+- _Ethereum Chain Id_: A place to store the chain id for each Axtend network
 - _Author Inherent_: Allows block authors to include their identity in a block via an inherent
 - _Allychain Staking_: Minimal staking pallet that selects collators by total amount at stake

 ## Contribute

-Moonbeam is open source under the terms of the GPL3.
+Axtend is open source under the terms of the GPL3.
 We welcome contributions.
 Please review our [CONTRIBUTIONS.md](CONTRIBUTIONS.md) document for more information.

 Example of version bumping PR (runtime and node): https://github.com/PureStake/axtend/pull/601/files